MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 ### Reduction

 "There are two approaches to evaluating \[nested\] function applications.
 For both, the function expression is evaluated to return a function.
-Next, all occurences of the function’s bound variable in the function’s body expression are replaced by either
+Next, all occurrences of the function’s bound variable in the function’s body expression are replaced by either

 - the value of the argument expression, or
 - the unevaluated argument expression